July 7, 2020

-1 Corinthians 11:2-16
+1 Corinthians 11:2-16 (NIV)

 A man ought not to cover his head, since he is the image and glory of God; but woman is the glory of man.
-8 For man did not come from woman, but woman from man; 9 neither was man created for woman, but woman for man.
-10 It is for this reason that a woman ought to have authority over her own head, because of the angels.
-11 Nevertheless, in the Lord woman is not independent of man, nor is man independent of woman.
-12 For as woman came from man, so also man is born of woman.
+For man did not come from woman, but woman from man; neither was man created for woman, but woman for man.
+It is for this reason that a woman ought to have authority over her own head, because of the angels.
+Nevertheless, in the Lord woman is not independent of man, nor is man independent of woman.
+For as woman came from man, so also man is born of woman.
 But everything comes from God.

-This is perhaps the most challenging passage in the letter to properly interpret because it is so laden with first century cultural and contextual issues which are, for all practical purposes, impossible to competently interpret and confidently understand.
+This is perhaps the most challenging passage in the letter to properly interpret because it is so laden with first-century cultural and contextual issues, which are, for all practical purposes, impossible to competently interpret and confidently understand.
 As a result, where there is a vacuum of understanding, the proliferation of interpretations abound.

 Perhaps the main way this text has been interpreted through the centuries is with respect to authority relationships between men and women.
 Because I am an elf among giants in the realm of biblical interpreters who have taken on this text through the ages, I will tread with great caution in any assertions I make, and stay close to the holdings of my trusted teachers.

 - Gender matters.
-This issue of the covering or not covering the “head” and with respect to one’s hair has to do with the apparent blurring of gender distinctions going on in ancient Corinth.
+This issue of the covering or not covering the head and with respect to one’s hair has to do with the apparent blurring of gender distinctions going on in ancient Corinth.
 Paul’s effort here is to sort that out in the terms of theology and relationship rather than of power and authority.

-- The relationships intended by God between men and women are not framed in terms of hierarchy and subordination but in the framework of mutual submission.
-Nevertheless, in the Lord woman is not independent of man, nor is man independent of woman.
-For as woman came from man, so also man is born of woman.
+- The relationships intended by God between men and women are not framed in terms of hierarchy and subordination but in the framework of mutual submission (Nevertheless, in the Lord woman is not independent of man, nor is man independent of woman.
+For as woman came from man, so also man is born of woman.)

 - For Paul, the big massive overarching and overwhelming deal here is God.
 As he puts it, “But everything comes from God.”

-The only way forward is a return to the fundamental realities of the humble people of God immersed in the world of the Word of God and the Spirit of God which alone advance the will of God—which is nothing short of the Gospel of the Kingdom of the God and Father of our Lord Jesus Christ.
+The only way forward is a return to the fundamental realities of the humble people of God immersed in the world of the Word of God and the Spirit of God which alone advance the will of God—which is nothing short of the gospel of the kingdom of the God and Father of our Lord Jesus Christ.

-- While we can’t put the toothpaste back in the tube (in a manner of speaking), we can gather ourselves as God’s people around the fundamental practices of Bible Study and Holy Spirit Faith Formation.
+- While we can’t put the toothpaste back in the tube (in a manner of speaking), we can gather ourselves as God’s people around the fundamental practices of Bible study and Holy Spirit faith formation.
 How are you going about that now?

 - Are you becoming a real student of Scripture?
 Or is it a nice devotional habit for you?
 Does rigorous biblical formation still seem optional to you; a nice add on?
 Or is your life coming to depend on it?